brendanconnolly/BlogPosts/TestDrivenTesting/TestDrivenTesting_Law1.md

 ## Expedition vs. Exploration

 Let testers be explorers, but manage the project like an expedition.
 The purpose for exploration is discovery.
 The purpose of expeditions are a little different though.
 An expedition has a specific purpose a goal.
 Start with a reconaissance mission, regroup and iterate.
-When you are gathering information, don't engage with bugs, stay focused on your objective.
-If you notice some suspicious behavior take note and move on.